 - Proprietary Medical Hydroxyapatite (mHAp) — refined over 40+ years

-- Japanese manufactured with pharmaceutical-grade standards
+- Japanese manufactured import formula

 - Available in single, 2-pack, and 3-pack options